IvanCaEz/GeoQuest-Ktor/README.md

 The API provides the following endpoints:

-- `GET /places`: Get all the places stored in the database.
+- `GET /user/{username}`: Get the user by their username.
-- `GET /places/{id}`: Get a specific place by its ID.
+- `GET /treasures`: Get a list of treasures.
 - `POST /places`: Create a new place.
 - `PUT /places/{id}`: Update an existing place.
 - `DELETE /places/{id}`: Delete an existing place.